We discovered MachineMetrics at EASTEC 2019 when we picked up one of their case studies, which, at first glance, we thought was a four-page brochure.

 Printed on luxe matte paper, and featuring short copy and icons, the printed piece immediately caught our eye.

-After talking to Graham Immerman, the company’s Director of Marketing, we realized manufacturers of any size could learn from the company’s branding journey.
+After talking to Graham Immerman, the company’s VP of Marketing, we realized manufacturers of any size could learn from the company’s branding journey.

 “The main challenge the MachineMetrics platform solves is the lack of insight,” says Immerman.
 “Many manufacturers don’t understand what’s happening on the shop floor with regard to their machines.
 With our platform, they can analyze the data from a dozen machines in one factory to thousands across multiple facilities.”